jairocgr/datashot/README.md

     // WHERE clauses specification to take a partial table dump
     //
-    // Datashot will dump only the rows by the given WHERE condition,
+    // Datashot will dump only the rows matched by the given WHERE condition
-    // ommited tables will be dumped fully
+    // Omitted tables will be dumped fully
     'wheres' => [
       // Dont bring deleted users
       'user' => 'deleted IS FALSE',